Wobbly teeth in cats

 - Injuries – such as bumps, collisions, road traffic accidents and chewing on hard objects (rare for cats).

 - Dropped canines – as a cat gets older, their canines (fangs) often drop down a bit because tooth attachments get old and worn.
 Dropped canines are usually wobbly, painful and need removal.

 - Tumours in the mouth – cancer in the mouth, jawbone or gums often damage the structures that hold teeth in place.

 - Baby teeth – kittens usually start to lose their baby teeth at around 3 months old.
 This is completely normal - they will be replaced by permanent adult teeth.

 When to contact your vet

-Wobbly teeth are very painful!
-If you notice your cat has a loose tooth, make an appointment to see your vet.
-Your cat is likely to need a general anaesthetic and the tooth removed, but your vet will be able to talk through the options with you and find the best solution for your cat.
+Wobbly teeth are painful - if you think your cat may have one, make an appointment to see your vet.
+They are likely to need a general anaesthetic for it to be removed but your vet will be able to discuss the options with you during your appointment.

 You know your cat best.
 If you are concerned, contact your vet.

 Preventing dental disease

 Prevention is always better than cure, and dental disease is easy to prevent by feeding the right diet, having regular check-ups with your vet and by brushing your cat’s teeth (using a pet toothpaste).
 If you don’t think your cat will tolerate their teeth being brushed, talk to your vet or vet nurse about other options such as special dental diets, additives for water and tartar dissolving gels or powders.